nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 05 - The First Turn.md

 ### Scene 3: The Eyes

 - **Key Event:** The transformed Vermillion looks at the camera, revealing pitch-black eyes and black ichor.
-  - _Character Defining Moment:_ **Angelica Vance** — Observes the loss of humanity in a man she previously knew as a noble.
+  - _Character Defining Moment:_ **Angelica Ward** — Observes the loss of humanity in a man she previously knew as a noble.
   - _Key Dialog:_ **Dr. Aris:** "They don't see.
 They sense.
 Pheromones.
 Heat.
 Resonance.
 They are hunting dogs."

 ---